acaloiaro/ess/README.md

 them.
 Retrieval is often integrated into application startup and/or bootstrap processes.

-But working on open source projects or teams with less trust and less shared infrastructure, it's more common to share an `env.sample`. `env-sample-sync` automatically keeps the sample file in sync with `.env`, so you don't have to.
+But working on open source projects or teams with less trust and less shared infrastructure, it's more common to share an `env.sample`. `ess` automatically keeps the sample file in sync with `.env`, so you don't have to.
 Your `.env` file stays the same, and is automatically converted to the following `env.sample`:

 ```bash